Marine Zone Fishing

-Ocean crabbing is slow on the central and south coasts.
+Ocean crabbing is good and bay crabbing continues to improve, with crabbers having decent catch rates off the central coast last week.
 Bay and ocean crabbers might run into red rock crab as well as Dungeness crab.
 Red rock crab is a native species but is not present in all of Oregon’s bays.
 Good places to try are from the docks in Tillamook Bay, Yaquina Bay, and Coos Bay.
 Red rock crab are caught just like Dungeness and have a larger daily limit (24); check out these “How to Crab” tips.
 Unlike Dungeness crab, any size or sex of red rock crab can be retained, but most crabbers keep only the largest ones which have much more meat than small ones.

 Some sport crabbers sometimes have difficulty correctly measuring the minimum size for Dungeness crab, which is 5 3⁄4 inches measured in a straight line across the back immediately in front of, but not including, the points.
 See an illustration showing the correct measurement (jpg).

 Back to the top

 Marine Zone Wildlife Viewing